hmontazerzohour/catkin_ws/README.md

 cd catkin_ws/src/joint_control/scripts
 python3 joint_pick_and_place_cube_position.py
 ```
 This script control the robot by given joint angle values.
 It moves the UR10e to pick up position and after picking the object moves the robot to drop off zone. finally when the task is completed, the robot returns to the home position.
-As well it is publishing the cube's position and "up" vector every 500 ms.
+As well it is publishing the cube's position.

 4. **Run the Cartesian Position Control Script**
 ```